ickb/proposal/README.md

 - Scarcely populated: high withdrawal fees, up to 180 epochs worth of CKB interests.
 - Average populated: from minimal to no withdrawal fees.
 - Over-populated: from no fees to incentives.

+Of course this heuristic must take in account and shape appropriately big outflow events of CKB such as a bank run or in general withdrawals of size comparable to the deposit pool.

 ## Periphery Layer